 Monday morning we picked up our rental car for our biggest day in Niue – sightseeing!
 Thanks to the wonderful Niue Information Center, we had a map and a brochure full of all the things to do and see in Niue.
 One of the coolest things here is what they call Sea Tracks – a path that leads from the main road to the shore.
 The shore side could be a view, a beach, or a pool.
 There are probably about 50 sea tracks, and most of them weren’t labeled on our map, but they are easy to find from the main road due to the consistent signage all over the island.

 Our first stop was Kalaone Sea Track, just a sort way down the road from the wharf, and across from Starry Horizons.
 We’ve seen people walking around the rocks at low tide, and this is a popular place for outrigger canoes to launch.
 The water is shallow and clear; we could see large green (parrot fish) and red fish swimming in schools.

 Next, we stopped at the Ana’ana point burial cave, just on the side of the road, where there are human remains visible.
 After that, we stopped briefly at the Noni Farm to taste Noni Juice – a very popular drink here, but definitely an acquired taste.

 The next stop was Anapala Chasm.
 After a short hike, we descended the 155 steps into the chasm.
-At the base of the rock walls is a fresh water pool.
-We didn’t swim, but I waded in to to feel the water.
-Perhaps if we had remembered our dive flashlight, I would have swam further in.
+At the base of the rock walls is a freshwater pool.
+We didn’t swim, but I waded in to feel the water.
+Perhaps if we had remembered our dive flashlight, I would have swum further in.

 Palaha Cave peers out over the Pacific Ocean and boasts a large window and columns.
 We were approaching low tide, and the caves create hundreds of tide pools, some of which were filled with coral.